Celebrating Decorative Arts & Design! Célébrons les arts décoratifs et du design !

 Read all about it!

-A thoughtful event of caring for your closet, RMS Titanic's First Class Lounge Panel, movements to support craft education in Ontario, recreating the CBC Arts logo with pixel noise in mind, and Canadian Design in the hit show Heated Rivalry.
+This edition highlights RMS Titanic's First Class Lounge Panel, movements to support craft education in Ontario, recreating the CBC Arts logo with pixel noise in mind, Canadian Design in the hit show Heated Rivalry, and so much more!

 Image: Hayley Morton, CBC Arts logo design.
 Image Courtesy: the artist & CBC Arts.